-Starting School or Nursery has always been an important and potentially challenging time for both children and the schools that admit them.
+Starting Nursery has always been an important and potentially challenging time for both children and the schools that admit them.
 It is also a time of growth and very rapid developmental change for all children.
-As with all developmental milestones in the Foundation Stage, there is wide variation in the time at which children master the skills involved in being fully toilet trained.
+As with all developmental milestones in a childs, there is wide variation in the time at which children master the skills involved in being fully toilet trained.

-Children in the Foundation Stage may:
+Children in Nursery schools may:

-- be fully toilet trained across all settings - have been fully toilet trained but regress for a little while in response to the stress and excitement of beginning the Foundation Stage - be fully toilet trained at home but prone to accidents in new settings - be on the point of being toilet trained but require reminders and encouragement - not be toilet trained at all but likely to respond quickly to a well-structured toilet training programme - be fully toilet trained but have serious disabilities or learning difficulties - have delayed onset of full toilet training in line with other development delays but will probably master these skills during the Foundation Stage - have AEN/END that make it unlikely that they will be toilet trained during the Foundation Stage
+- be fully toilet trained across all settings - have been fully toilet trained but regress for a little while in response to the stress and excitement of beginning Nursery - be fully toilet trained at home but prone to accidents in new settings - be on the point of being toilet trained but require reminders and encouragement - not be toilet trained at all but likely to respond quickly to a well-structured toilet training programme - be fully toilet trained but have serious disabilities or learning difficulties - have delayed onset of full toilet training in line with other development delays but will probably master these skills during their time at Nursery depending on age - have additional needs, or a disability, that make it unlikely that they will be toilet trained during Nursery or beyond

-Admitting children who have continence problems into Foundation Stage and Key Stage 1 provision can present a challenge to schools.
-If your child is not toilet trained at the time of starting Nursery we will work with you to help your child achieve full continence.
+If your child is not toilet trained at the time of starting Nursery (and are at an appropriate age), or if they join us at other times, we will work with you to help your child achieve full continence and independence.

 The purpose of this policy and guidelines is to identify best practice to achieve the full inclusion of such children and it will be shared with parents during the prestart meeting for each child before they start Nursery.
+When needed it will be used at other schools starting points later in a child's life.

-- To support families in achieving continence when starting nursery we will make contact with families a term and a half before they are due to start and discuss starting toilet training with their child/ren if this has not already begun. - We will then contact families again a term before their child/ren is due to start to arrange pre start meeting and check on how toilet training has been going and offer any further support and advice around this before they are due to start with us. - As part of our admissions procedures need to ask your permission to provide intimate care to your child when needed. - We will contact you once more just before their agreed start date and if you find your child is not yet toilet trained we will write a Continence Care Plan with you which we will ask you to sign.
-This will go through how you and school will support each other in helping to achieve your child's full continence. - Children who are not toilet trained when starting Nursery can attend in pull ups until they are trained, we would ask though that a pair of pants are worn underneath the pull up as this helps children recognise the wet /soiled sensation whilst containing any accidents they may have.
+- To support pupils in achieving continence in nursery we will make contact with families before they are due to start and discuss starting toilet training with their child/ren (if toilet training has not already begun and consider arranging a prestart meeting). - If needed, we will then contact families again and check on how toilet training has been going and offer any further support and advice around this before they are due to start with us. - As part of our admissions procedures, we may need to ask your permission to provide addition care, including intimatecare to your child when needed. - Children who are not toilet trained when starting Nursery can attend in nappies/ pull ups until they are trained, we would ask though that a pair of pants are worn underneath the pull up as this helps children recognise the wet /soiled sensation, whilst containing any accidents they may have. - In some cases, a medical professional may advise other specific measures are followed, the school should be informed by parents of this, and a meeting should be arranged with all parties present, to address the emerging issues